I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mcd/nf-mcd-changerperformdiagnostics.md

 <p>STATUS_BUFFER_TOO_SMALL</p>

 ## -remarks
 <p><b>ChangerPerformDiagnostics</b> routine performs diagnostic tests on the changer device, and reports the problem to the caller.
 The kind of tests performed depends on the diagnostics support provided by the device. </p>

-<p><b>ChangerPerformDiagnostics</b> routine performs diagnostic tests on the changer device, and reports the problem to the caller.
-The kind of tests performed depends on the diagnostics support provided by the device. </p>

 ## -requirements